DayuGuo/gzy-dayu.cn/content/post/2021-11-09-从知识图谱和系统动力学/index.zh-cn.md

 主要步骤（wiki）:

-- Define the problem boundary（尤为重要-对全健康指数，就是方老师在会上提到的需要定义全健康概念边界，并确定受众）
+- Define the problem boundary（尤为重要）
 - Identify the most important stocks and flows that change these stock levels
 - Identify sources of information that impact the flows
 - Identify the main feedback loops